rachgrant9/SatellitePositions/README.md

 Unfortunately I struggled to find reliable RA, Dec, Distance, Time and Ground station data online that I could use to valdiate my solution.
 This is something that I would go back to the team and ask if they could help me source.

+Since I don't have complete validation data the test_observe_satellite_position() test is currently failing.
+I have added a TODO with some more information on this failing test.
+Leaving this test as failing for now is better practice than adding an ignore attribute to exclude it from the report.

 I would have liked to follow a TDD style approach for this, especially to verify that the altitude output by my code is correct but I didn't have the testing data available to get started with this initially.

 ## Answer
 My program prints 631 times where the satellite is visible to the console.
-Unfortunately I do not have full confidence in this solution as I was unable to validate my results.

-Since I don't have complete validation data the test_observe_satellite_position() test is currently failing.
-I have added a TODO with some more information on this failing test.
-Leaving this test as failing for now is a better practice than adding an ignore attribute to exclude it from the report.

 ### Running the solution: